-We are collective where people come together to explore possibilities, and initiate projects for members to work on and play with through the framework of Design Thinking.
+We are a collective where people come together to explore possibilities, and initiate projects for members to work on and play with through the framework of Design Thinking.
 Through constant experimentation and thought, members will hone different skills, crafts, and tools to create prototypes, and develop practical solutions to better their everyday lives.

 Our IG regularly holds carnivals and flea markets.
-These serve as a platform for the Tembusu community to showcase its talent through performances, and also for budding entrepreneurs to set up their own stalls.
+These serve as a platform for the Tembusu College community to showcase its talent through performances, and also for budding entrepreneurs to set up their own stalls.

 Agents of Change @ Tembusu